The Cottages History

 In the early 1980's Sheila Ramus, from California, purchased the Cottages and began 25 years of transforming the Cottages to what they are today.
 With an eye towards restoration and conservation, Sheila turned the Cottages from unheated, summer cabins to four season triple diamond rated cottages and suites.
 With such amenities as full, modern kitchens (including in-sink dishwashers!), whirlpool tubs, cable TV, some fireplaces and bathrobes and slippers - you knew you would be well taken care of while you visited!

-Today we have kayak rentals on site to explore Dungeness Bay, the Wildlife Refuge, and the New Dungeness Lighthouse
+*kayak rentals on site to explore Dungeness Bay, the Wildlife Refuge, and the New Dungeness Lighthouse.

-*two rooms in the Dungeness Bay Lodge as well as three off-site accommodations -
+*two rooms in the Lodge and one off-site accommodation

-We can accommodate over night lodging guests up to 53 people.
+We can accommodate over night up to 51 people.

 We are a AAA three diamond rated hotel and work hard to stay that way.